ARCTraining/swd2_git/_episodes/04-changes.md

 > ~~~
 > {: .bash}
 > ~~~
-> * 005937f Discuss concerns about Mars' climate for Mummy
+> 63f6bc6 (HEAD -> master) Add note about extra team members
-> * 34961b1 Add concerns about effects of Mars' moons on Wolfman
+> 71ed26a Add note about project responsibilities
-> * f22b25e Start notes on Mars as a base
+> 40b8a94 Start notes on the patient inflammation project
 > ~~~
 > {: .output}
 >